d135-1r43/restaurant-complaints/README.md

 The application includes three services:

 1. **Complaints Service** (`de.thi.complaints`): A Quarkus service that handles restaurant complaint submissions.
 2. **Sentiment Analysis Service** (`de.thi.sentiment`): A Quarkus service that assesses the sentiment of the complaint.
-For simplicity, this demo uses a basic user task, but in a real-world scenario, a more advanced tool like ChatGPT could be used.
+It uses OpenAI (ChatGPT) and a User Task as a fallback.
 3. **Archive Service** (`de.thi.archiv`, optional): A Quarkus service with a simple REST API to store complaints.
 This service can be integrated into the Complaints Service.

 ## Prior Knowledge